leanix-public/scripts/modifyAttributesOnRelations/README.md

 The exportRelationship script allows the user to export all relations and specific attributes in these relations.
 To read different attributes, please refer to the query used in `getRelationVariablesToExport`.

-The results of the export is stored in *Info.csv*.
+The results of the export are stored in *Info.csv*.

-To achieve this behavior, the script uses GraphQL queries to both read and write data.
+To achieve this behaviour, the script uses GraphQL queries to both read and write data.

 ## Prerequisites